storyblok/storyblok-svelte/README.md

 ### 2. Listen to Storyblok Visual Editor events

 Use `useStoryBridge` to get the updated story every time a change event is triggered from the Visual Editor.
-You need to pass the story id as first param, and a callback function as second param to update the new story:
+You need to pass the story id as the first param, and a callback function as the second param to update the new story:

 ```html
 <script>